 I still remember the first time I saw and tasted scones.
-I was eyeing the beautiful display of scones while ordering my bagel, contemplating if I should spend my extra couple dollars on a breakfast pastry.
+I was eyeing the beautiful display of scones while ordering my bagel, contemplating if I should spend my extra couple of dollars on a breakfast pastry.
 I was only about 12 years old at that time and had never experienced such a pastry.
-I gave in and bought the scone, only to be sadly disappointed.
-The scone was incredibly dry and lacked sweetness.
-From than on, I had no desire to ever buy a scone.
-Fast forward many, many years later and for some reason, I found myself craving a scone.
+I gave in and bought the treat, only to be sadly disappointed.
+The pastry was incredibly dry and bland.
+From then on, I had no desire to ever buy this baked good.
+Fast forward many, many years later, and for some reason, I found myself craving a scone.
 With leftover buttermilk in the fridge and strawberry season still in action, I decided to whip up some strawberry basil buttermilk scones.
-Boy, have I been missing out on properly made scones!
+Boy, have I been missing out!
 No longer am I objected to scones - these are a life changer!

 - 1 teaspoon salt